kytos/python-openflow/README.md

 use this code in your projects/controller.
 Is a very simple and intuitive library that also can be used to create your own controller.

-## python-openflow structure

-This project is packed as a python package (`python-openflow`), and contains the following directory structure:

-  - **python-openflow**: contains all the implemented versions of the OpenFlow Protocol Parser.
-Each version is under its own folder
-    - Each version is inside its own directory
-    - Each version is [incrementally build](#incremental-code) based on the previous version
-    - Each version has its own unittest suit on the *tests* directory
-  - **raw**: raw (binary) OpenFlow Messages, dumped with [tcpdump](http://www.tcpdump.org/tcpdump_man.html) used for Tests purposes

 ## Installing

 You can install this package from sources or via pip.
 If you have cloned this